fmhy/edit/docs/posts/Spreading-Interconnectedness.md

 * *"The wise man beholds all beings in the Self, and the Self in all beings; for that reason, he does not hate anyone."* - Isa Upanishad

-* *"I honor the place in you where the entire Universe resides.
-I honor the place in you of love, of light, of peace and of truth.
-I honor the place in you, that is the same in me.
-There is but one."* - Namaste, ​Ancient Sanskrit
+* *“I honor the place in you where the entire Universe resides.
+I honor the place in you of Light, Love, Truth, Peace and Wisdom.
+I honor the place where, when you are in that place and I am in that place, there is only one of us.”* - Mahatma Gandhi
+*
 Further quotes on this subject can be found [here](https://rentry.org/oneness).

 ***